gerysantoso03/laravel-movies/README.md

 ## Special Thanks to Andre Madarang

-This movie web inspired and all of the code was made by Andre Madarang tutorial
+This movie web was inspired and all of the code was made by Andre Madarang tutorial

 -   [Youtube](https://www.youtube.com/channel/UCtb40EQj2inp8zuaQlLx3iQ)
 -   [Github](https://github.com/drehimself/laravel-movies-example)